PoeticMediaLab/Lacuna/sites/all/modules/contrib/notify/README.txt

 When setting how often notifications are sent, note that e-mail updates can only happen as frequently as the cron is set to run.

+To reset the count of failed sends to zero, look at the notification settings in the user's profile and save it press "Save settings" (there is no need to change anything).

 If you check "Include updated posts in notifications", any change to a node or content will cause it to be included in the next notification.
 Note that even minor changes, such as correcting a trivial typo or setting or unsetting the "sticky" attribute for the node will flag it as updated, so use this option with caution in order to avoid excess notificatons.

+If you check "Exclude contents from unverified authors from user notifications", notify will not notify about postings from unverified (i.e. anonymous) authors.
+You need only care about this setting if you you permit postings from anonymous authors.
+Even if you have spam protection in the shape of CAPTCHA or other measures, you may experience that some spammers still manage to post contents on your site.
+By checking this setting, you will at least save your subscribers from being notified about spam.
+As with most of these settings, it doesn't apply to administrators.
+Even when checked administrators will be notified, in order to intervene and delete the spam before it gets much exposure.
+Note that if you check this settings, there is currently no keeping track of the content that is excluded due this setting.
+If you use it, your users will never receive any notification email about new content from unverified authors.
+That's not a bug, it is a feature.

 If you check "Administrators shall be notified about unpublished content", users belonging to roles with the "administer nodes" and